$W$ mass in a model with vector-like leptons and $U(1)^\prime$: Model

 The Yukawa couplings to the scalars $h$ and $\chi$ are respectively given by

 Those for the neutrinos are given by replacing $y_2\to 0$, $e\to n$ and $E\to N$.
-Note that $m_\mu \sim y_2 c_L c_E v_H$, so the Yukawa coupling to the Higgs boson is also not changed from the SM value.
+Note that $m_\mu \sim( y_2 c_L c_E + \la_e s_L s_E) v_H$, so the Yukawa coupling to the Higgs boson is also not changed from the SM value for heavy VL leptons.
 The SM Higgs couplings to the SM and VL leptons are again suppressed by the small muon Yukawa coupling.
 The $\chi$ boson coupling to the SM muon vanishes if we neglect the muon mass.